howard8888/workspace/README.md

 You can explore the graph via an interactive menu.
 Relevant items:

-* Display snapshot (prints bindings, edges, drives; optionally exports an interactive graph).
+* Display snapshot (prints bindings, edges, drives, optionally exports an interactive graph).
-* Add predicate (creates a node with a `pred:*` tag; you can attach it to NOW or LATEST to auto‑link chronology).
+* Add predicate (creates a node with a `pred:*` tag, you can attach it to NOW or LATEST to auto‑link chronology).
-* Connect two bindings (adds a directed edge; the UI warns if the same labeled edge already exists).
+* Connect two bindings (adds a directed edge, the UI warns if the same labeled edge already exists).
 * Plan from NOW to a predicate (prints ids and a pretty path).

 Design decision (ADR-0004 folded in): The runner offers a quick‑exit `--plan <token>` flag when you only need to compute a plan once and exit.
 The menu shows a short “drives” view because drives are central to policy triggers.